Walking the DOM

 View Answer:

-Interview Response: Child nodes make up a structure like an Array.
+Interview Response: The childNodes property returns a live NodeList object, which is a collection of all child nodes of an element, represented as a list (array-like object) of Node objects.
 In simple terms, it's a unique array-like iterable object that we can loop over.

 Technical Response: The childNodes looks like an array, but it is not an array but rather a collection (a particular array-like iterable object).
 This object allows us to iterate over the childNodes using a for…of loop, which is consequential.
 That is because it is iterable (provides the Symbol.iterator property, as required).
 Since it's an array-like object we do not get all the benefits of arrays like the filter and map methods.
 However, there is a solution that we can use by invoking Array.from() and turning the childNodes into an array.